-Healthy, Cheese-y New Year
+Healthy, Cheesy New Year

-With a kick-off into 2018, many people are vowing to exercise and eat more healthy foods.
+Kicking off every New Year, many people are vowing to exercise and eat more healthy foods.
 With plenty of room for kale, salmon, and lemon water, many people do not think of cheese as a diet-friendly food.
 While eating a pound of cheese is not going to win you any New Year’s Resolution awards, cheese can absolutely be part of a healthy diet.

 The first bias against cheese is most people think all fat is bad fat.
 This is simply not true.
 All healthy diets must contain a balance of different types of natural fats, and cheese happens to play a crucial part in the food pyramid.
 One interesting fact about cheese is France, Italy, Denmark, and Greece are four of the highest cheese-consuming countries in the world, and they are also among the list of countries with the lowest rates for obesity and cardiovascular disease.

 So why have Americans become obsessed with the idea that cheese is a culprit in the obesity epidemic?
 Much of it could have to do with many companies constantly advertising diet foods as “low fat,” with cheese seldom in that category.
 Another issue could be Americans have dramatically increased their consumption of processed foods over the past 100 years.
 While I hate to sound like a cheese snob, the health benefits associated with cheese, are with real cheese (not the plastic-wrapped processed stuff that often contains über amounts of preservatives and chemicals).
 It serves its place in the culinary world, but the nutritional facts are obviously much different than natural, real cheese.